lefessan/autofonce/sphinx/commands.rst

 * :code:`ID`   Exec ending at test ID

+* :code:`-E TESTSUITE.sh` or :code:`--env TESTSUITE.sh`   Env file for all tests

+* :code:`-I DIR`   Add DIR to search path for tests

 * :code:`-N KEYWORD` or :code:`--not KEYWORD`   Skip tests matching KEYWORD

 * :code:`-S` or :code:`--keep-all`   Keep all directories of tests

+* :code:`-T TESTSUITE.at` or :code:`--at TESTSUITE.at`   Path of the file containing the testsuite

 * :code:`--after ID`   Exec starting at test ID

+* :code:`--auto-promote INT`   Promote and run until all tests have been promoted

 * :code:`--before ID`   Exec ending at test ID

 * :code:`-e` or :code:`--stop-on-failure`   Stop on first failure

 * :code:`--failed`   Run only previously failed tests (among selected tests)

+* :code:`--failures REASON`   Run failed tests with given failure

 * :code:`-i ID` or :code:`--ids ID`   Run only test ID